speakeasy-api/easytemplate/README.md

 The `sjs` snippet can be used anywhere within your template (including multiple snippets) and will be replaced with any "rendered" output returned when using the `render` function.

+Naive transformation of typescript code is supported through [esbuild](https://esbuild.github.io/api/#transformation).
+This means that you can directly import typescript code and use type annotations in place of any JavaScript.
+However, be aware:
+ * EasyTemplate will not perform type checking itself.
+Type annotations are transformed into commented out code.
+ * Scripts/Snippets are not bundled, but executed as a single module on the global scope.
+This means no `import` statements are possible.
+[Instead, the global `require` function](#importing-javascript) is available to directly execute JS/TS code.

 ### Context data

 Context data that is available to the templates is also available to JavaScript.
 Snippets and Files imported with a template file will have access to the same context data as that template file.
 For example